lina2761991/Introduction-to-computer-science-cs50/README.md

 k = 5<br/>
 int * pk; // declaring pk as a pointer<br/>
 pk = &k // pk holds the adresse of K<br/>
-we can derefrence p with the * operator<br/>
-pointers allow us to pass variables between functions(not copies of them)<br/>
+we can derefrence p with the * operator<br/> (for example *p = 14 means the values of p is 14) pointers allow us to pass variables between functions(not copies of them)<br/>
 * setting the pointer to null is a good practice<br/>
 *theres no type string ; theres char* c
 * if arr is an array then &arr[i] is a pointer to the ith element of arr <br/>
 ##### What is the difference between “&” and “*” operators in C
 The & is a unary operator in C which returns the memory address of the passed operand.
 This is also known as address of operator.###
 The * is a unary operator which returns the value of object pointed by a pointer variable.
 It is known as value of operator.
-It is also used for declaring pointer variable.
+It is also used for declaring pointer variable.<br/>
+buffer is a technical word for some place we are going to store some data as we read it from a file in some sequence of location to memory ,back to back to back  (its like an intermidiate )<br/>
+tools to use to take data from a file and put them to buffer

 ##### how does computer memory work  <br/>
 • Every file on your computer lives on your disk drive, be it a hard disk drive (HDD) or a solid-state drive (SSD).  <br/>